chiefch33se/blazor-tour-of-heroes/README.md

 The tests can also be run this way: `dotnet test`.

 ### Publishing to Azure
-Deploy by running `docker-compose up`.
+Build by running `docker-compose build`.

 ⚠️ For server-side Blazor, you'll need to use a SignalR Service in conjunction with an App Service for things to work.